 We in the Volunteer Team talk about logging hours and skills quite a lot so I thought I would outline once and for all why it is so important and valuable!

 By logging your volunteering hours and skills you can work towards a Bronze, Silver or Gold Volunteer Award which will help you stand out from the crowd.
-By winning one of these awards, you will receive a certificate that will be presented to you at our annual SU Awards, or at the end of the academic year.
+By winning one of these awards, you will receive a certificate that will be presented to you at the end of the academic year at the SU Awards!

 Want to go a step further?
 Our Volunteer Awards form part of the point’s criteria for the Vice Chancellor’s Student Leader Award, which could bag you a cool £1000 and will be presented at your graduation ceremony – what a way to end your time at ARU!